Caner-HK/CWC-Caner-Weather-Channel/README.md

 - [ ] Dt and historical weather
 - [ ] snackbar operation suggestions

+## Changelog

+The current accessible version of CWC is Version 3.
+Upon the completion of this build, we will introduce a completely restructured new version of the application.

+For those interested in exploring the archived historical versions of CWC, they are available on the CWC Archive page.
+Visit [CWC Archive](https://weather.caner.hk/archive) to access these versions.

+Stay tuned for updates and improvements as we continue to develop and enhance the CWC experience.

 ## License Information

 CWC does not utilize any open-source licenses, such as the MIT License or Apache License 2.0.
 Instead, it operates under a proprietary license issued by Caner HK, specifically designed for the CWC project.
 You can view the license here: [CWC License](https://github.com/iMallpa/CWC-Caner-Weather-Channel/blob/main/LICENSE).